-> Jadrolinija is the biggest reffy company in Croatia, and baed in Rijeka.
-Time tiaetables can be found here However the catamarans re run by a different company “Krilo” which means Wing (xxxxxxx).
+Time timetables can be found here (www.jadrolinija.hr/en/) However the catamaran to Cres and Losinj is run by a different company “Krilo” which means Wing (www.krilo.hr).

 The rail network in the region is very limited, with only a few trains a day and mainly at inconvenient times.
 However a few of the trains do carry bicycles which makes them useful to get to the mountains.
-At present only the 05:45 train from Rijeka towards Zagreb.
+Details of which trains carry bicycles can be found here.

-The trains is winter are also a reliable way to visit Delnice which has an excellent ice rink.
+The trains is the most reliable way to visit Delnice in winter which has an excellent full size ice rink.